o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/time-of-day-nodes.md

 ---
-description: ' Use Time of Day nodes in the &ALYlong; &script-canvas; editor to configure the time of day in your level. '
+description: ' Use Time of Day nodes in the Amazon Lumberyard Script Canvas editor to configure the time of day in your level. '
 title: Time of Day Nodes
 ---